ytmytm/plus4-tcbm2sd/UserManual.md

 ### <a name='CartridgeROM'></a>Cartridge ROM

 There is a socket for a 32K (27E257) or 64K (27E512) EPROM/EEPROM for cartridge functionality.
+This is a new external ROM, just like any other cartridge.
+It's operation is completely unrelated to the TCBM/drive simulation part.

 The 32K ROM will appear for the system as both cartridge 1 and cartridge 2.
 Its startup message will appear twice, but usually this is not a problem.

-The bottom half of 64K ROM will appear as cartridge 2, the top half as cartridge 1.
+With a 64K ROM the bottom half will appear as cartridge 2 and the top half as cartridge 1.

 ### <a name='Paddlemode'></a>Paddle mode

-If during power on a cable to a real 1551 is connected (if pin 16 on the TCBM2SD TCBM connector is shorted to GND) then Arduino will disable itself and TCBM2SD will become a paddle cartridge replacement: emulating behavior of the original PLA and 6523T chips.
+During power on, if a cable to a real 1551 is connected (pin 16 on the TCBM2SD TCBM connector is shorted to GND) then Arduino will disable itself and TCBM2SD will become a paddle cartridge replacement: emulating behavior of the original PLA and 6523T chips.

 The same will happen if during power-on the `PREV` button is held down.

 This has no effect on the TCBM2SD cartridge ROM functionality - you will still have access to both C1 and C2 ROMs.

-### <a name='HardwareconfigurationTODO'></a>Hardware configuration(TODO)

-There is a number of jumpers that you can cut or short to enable/disable features.

 ### <a name='SDcardorganization'></a>SD card organization